Arns/rz-ng1-seed/README.md

 When developing with gulp watch or running gulp build, tests will also run - we want to make sure our code is solid!

 ## Front-End Development Process
 Once you have gone through the setup process, starting Gulp to watch for changes will be exactly like step 3 of the setup process.
 All you should have to do is run `gulp` in your terminal when you have navigated ot the "commands" directory.
   > To make CSS changes, please only edit the .scss files contained within the "scss" directory.

-  > To make SVG Icon updates, you will need to add any new icon to the "images/icons" directory and it will be compiled into the sprite.
-You can always see the current icon list on the Style Guide."

-##Note for base-member-web
-needs symlink to base-member-web at the same level as usbank-member-web Windows Example (run powershell as admin): cmd /c mklink C:\Users\your.user\code\usbank\base-member-web C:\Users\your.user\code\base-member-web
-OSX Example (from terminal): sudo ln -s /Users/your.username/code/base-member-web /Users/your.username/code/usbank/base-member-web